yiisoft/yii2/docs/guide/behaviors.md

 }
 ```

 In the above, the `class` value is a string representing the fully qualified behavior class name.
-All of the other key-value pairs represent corresponding public properties of the `AutoTimestamp` class, thereby customizing how the behavior functions.
+All of the other key-value pairs represent corresponding public properties of the [[yii\behaviors\AutoTimestamp|AutoTimestamp]]
+class, thereby customizing how the behavior functions.

 Creating your own behaviors
 ---------------------------